Chart Color Schemes

 The educational profile of Alkimos exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Alkimos trail Australian averages.
-As of the latest data (2016), 21.8% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
-Bachelor degrees are most common at 15.9%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.3%).
-Vocational credentials are prominent, with 43.8% of residents holding such qualifications – advanced diplomas at 13.2% and certificates at 30.6%.
+In Alkimos Trail, 21.8% of residents aged 15 and above hold university degrees, compared to the Australian average of 30.4%.
+The most common qualifications are bachelor degrees (15.9%), followed by postgraduate qualifications (3.6%) and graduate diplomas (2.3%).
+Vocational credentials are also prevalent, with 43.8% of residents holding such qualifications.
+This includes advanced diplomas (13.2%) and certificates (30.6%).

-Educational participation is high, with 33.1% currently enrolled in formal education as of the latest data (2017).
+Educational participation is high in the region, with 33.1% of residents currently enrolled in formal education.
 This includes 13.8% in primary education, 7.5% in secondary education, and 4.5% pursuing tertiary education.

 Frequently Asked Questions - Education